 - The page must be error-free, loads quick and must have few technical errors

-- The website reputation must be good it contains quality backlinks, review, rating etc.
+- The website reputation must be good and it should contain quality backlinks, review, rating etc

 Other Algorithm that may be of your interest: